openquantumhardware/qick/docs/index.rst

 If you're interested in using QICK to control and read out NV centers or other quantum defects, you might be interested in `QICK-DAWG <https://github.com/sandialabs/qick-dawg>`_ which extends QICK with pulses and measurement programs specific to that application.

+If you want to use QICK for control and readout of solid-state spin qubits, `SpinQICK <https://github.com/HRL-Laboratories/spinqick>`_ extends the QICK API and provides high-level experiment code.

 QICK papers
 -------------